Nevenall/Shift-X/src/System/00 Quickstart.md

 Each powerset may contain one or more **sfx** which are special things your powers can do and unless otherwise stated apply to every power in the set.

-Besides shared origin and narrative consistance, there is a mechanical advantage to having more the one powerset, because by default you can use one power from each powerset for a particular action.
+Besides shared origin and narrative consistance, there is a mechanical advantage to having more the one powerset; by default you can use one power from each powerset for a particular action.

 ### Powers

-The following is a list og generic powers you can take.
+The following is a list of generic powers you can take.
 The powerset, and the name you pick for the power will fill in the fiction of the power.

 #### Attack

 Blasts, claws, weapons, punches.
+Most commonly use with Fight actions, but some powers also lend themselves to Wreak or Acrobatic actions.

 #### Durability

+There are many many forms of being hard to harm.
+Works with Prowess resists against appropriate narrative harm.

+Depending on the narrative particulars of a specific kind of harm vs a specific durability power the GM may judge the durability to have reduced effect, or even no effect.

 #### Elemental Control